SCHOOL COUNSELING DEPARTMENT

 POST-SECONDARY PLANNING

-Last spring, school counselors presented to families and students in the class of 2024.
+Juniors and Parents/caregivers of Juniors: In late March, school counselors presented to families and students in the class of 2025.
 You can view the slides presented to families here and a recording of the full presentation is available here.
 Please also feel free to refer to the Postsecondary Planning Timeline and Resources page for more information.
-There are links to additional documents on the Class of 2024 Google Classroom.

 Financial Aid